milllslm/Jackal/betting-app-api/README.md

 The backend of our web application, implemented using serverless integrated with AWS (Cognito, Amplify, S3, API Gateway).
-This backend is currently used to post WTB (Want to Borrow) requests.
+This backend is currently used to post WTB (Want to Borrow) requests, manage user information, and to facilitate transactions between users.

 # Key Functionality
 Functions for creating, retrieving, listing, and deleting WTB requests, which